 Use the Meeting to Learn

 You can also use the meeting to clarify general info you’ve picked up online and talk about your concerns.
-DeMarco gives an example.
+DeMarco gives a couple of examples.
 “You may have switched careers or industries in the last year or started having bonus or commission income.
-Your research may have shown that you can just divide your salary by 12 to figure monthly income.
+Your research may have shown you can just divide your salary by 12 to figure monthly income.
 But it may not be as simple as that.”

 You’ll also want to bring up concerns like the impact on your credit score.
 Thirty-eight percent of buyers think comparing multiple mortgage offers in a short time will hurt their credit rating, according to a 2020 LendingTree survey.
 “As long as the lenders all pull the borrower’s credit within a couple of weeks, it’s counted as a single credit inquiry.
 So, it’s not a problem if they do it within a narrow band of time,” Koch explains.